AdinathBadwe1506/dbms_assignment/README.md

 # dbms_assignment
-SPPU MCA CA105 assignment 2023-2024
+### SPPU MCA CA105 assignment 2023-2024

-MCA 2023-24 CA105 assignment
+### MCA 2023-24 CA105 assignment

-Group Members
+## Group Members
-Adinath Badwe - 23112003
+### Adinath Badwe - 23112003
-Samarth Kulkarni - 23112019
+### Samarth Kulkarni - 23112019
-Shaikh Mohammed Fazle Haque Amin - 23112035
+### Shaikh Mohammed Fazle Haque Amin - 23112035

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
-// Assumptions
+// **ASSUMPTIONS**

-1 - Commission of agent is calculated on gross amount of booking price.
+1 - Commission of agent is calculated on gross amount of booking price.\
-2 - Operations of the months of September,October and November are shown.
+2 - Operations of the months of September,October and November are shown.\
-3 - It is assumed for every route from A to B,there exists a route from B to A which is distinct from A to B.
+3 - It is assumed for every route from A to B,there exists a route from B to A which is distinct from A to B.\
 4 - In case a train, going from A to B, is delayed for greater than 30 min,
-	is it assumed that a standby train,driver,codriver and standby coaches are present at every such B location for prompt departure of the next schedule.
+	is it assumed that a standby train,driver,codriver and standby coaches are present at every such B location for prompt departure of the next schedule.\
-5 - In case of a delayed train, the ticket table remains unaffected, and the passenger gets corresponding seat in the standby coaches
+5 - In case of a delayed train, the ticket table remains unaffected, and the passenger gets corresponding seat in the standby coaches.\
-6 - A train in given databse means a train engine and a coach is a train coach where passengers seat.
+6 - A train in given databse means a train engine and a coach is a train coach where passengers seat.\
-7 - mileage in coach table is updated after its every trip.
+7 - mileage in coach table is updated after its every trip.\
-8 - Data is generated in such a way that a ticket is booked by a travel agent 40 percent of all tickets booked.
+8 - Data is generated in such a way that a ticket is booked by a travel agent 40 percent of all tickets booked.\
-9 - Expected times for schedule_stations are updated at the start of the year, whereas actual times are updated when the train reaches the respective station.
+9 - Expected times for schedule_stations are updated at the start of the year, whereas actual times are updated when the train reaches the respective station.\
-10 - Data is generated in such a way that a ticket is confirmed only 80 percent of times.
+10 - Data is generated in such a way that a ticket is confirmed only 80 percent of times.\
-11 - In case a ticket is not booked by a travel agent, it is assumed that the ticket is booked by the passenger himself.
+11 - In case a ticket is not booked by a travel agent, it is assumed that the ticket is booked by the passenger himself.\
-12 - It is assumed that the train which makes its journey from A to B, also makes the journey from B to A, most of the times on the same day.
+12 - It is assumed that the train which makes its journey from A to B, also makes the journey from B to A, most of the times on the same day.\

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------

-// CREATE STATEMENTS
+// **CREATE STATEMENTS**

 create database assignment;
 use assignment;